Ongoing Enablement Description

 - Each release includes upgrades and patches to existing Content/rules.
 Rules that have been deployed will be enhanced or patched during the quarterly release for the Log Sources

-- Newly developed Content during the term of an Order will be implemented as available and as applicable to in-scope Log Sources
+- Newly developed Content during the Term of an Order will be implemented as available and applicable to in-scope Log Sources

 - Quarterly releases will be scheduled at three (3) month update intervals, starting the first of the month following the completion of content implementation

-- Customer requirements (i.e. lists, reference set, or other customer context) must be available at least thirty (30) days prior to end of the three (3) month release window to allow for necessary tuning periods.
+- Customer requirements (i.e. lists, reference sets, or other Customer context) must be available at least thirty (30) days prior to end of the three (3) month release window to allow for necessary tuning periods.
 Customer requirements that are not provided within that timeframe will be scheduled for integration at the next quarterly release cycle.

-- Quarterly releases will not include more than thirty (30) rules, unless mutually agreed upon by ReliaQuest and Customer prior to the deployment window.
+- Quarterly releases will not include more than thirty (30) rules, unless mutually agreed upon by ReliaQuest and Customer in writing prior to the deployment window.

-- ReliaQuest will make commercially reasonable efforts to provide Critical Content in the event of an ongoing compromise or breach, a high severity vulnerability for which the customer has no prevention remediation options, or other such urgent situation as mutually agreed upon by the parties Critical Content rules will function as a targeted short-term supplement to the Customer’s threat detection capability.
-Customers should send critical Content requests to their Delivery Manager with a description of the desired rule.
-Once the request is received by ReliaQuest, the Delivery Manager and ReliaQuest Content team will make commercially reasonable efforts to provide the rule within twenty-four (24) business hours.
+- ReliaQuest will make commercially reasonable efforts to provide Critical Content in the event of an ongoing compromise or breach, a high severity vulnerability for which the customer has no prevention remediation options, or other such urgent situation as mutually agreed upon by the parties Critical Content rules will function as a targeted short-term supplement to the Customer’s unique threat detection capability.
+Customer should send Critical Content requests to its Customer Success Manager with a description of the desired rule.
+Once the request is received by ReliaQuest, the Customer Success Manager and ReliaQuest Content team will make commercially reasonable efforts to provide the rule within twenty-four (24) business hours.
 Critical Content can only be applied to the Log Sources in scope.

-- The purpose of emergency Content is to provide immediate coverage for high risk malware outbreaks such as WannaCry, NotPetya, etc., until anti-virus and malware vendors respond with appropriate signatures.
-As part of this coverage, Customer will have pre-defined rules created which will reference a centrally provisioned set of IOC lists (associated malicious IPs, domains, hashes or signatures) which are pulled hourly from GreyMatter Intel.
+- The purpose of Emergency Content is to provide immediate coverage for high risk malware outbreaks such as WannaCry, NonPetya, etc., until anti-virus and malware vendors respond with appropriate signatures.
+As part of this coverage, Customer will have pre-defined rules created which will reference a centrally provisioned set of indicators of compromise lists (associated malicious IPs, domains, hashes or signatures) which are pulled hourly from GreyMatter Intel.
 These are generic rules that allow ReliaQuest to upload IPs, domains, hashes as needed.
-These lists will be updated from our threat intelligence unit who will be tracking the malware outbreak as it unfolds, in addition to reversing the sample, should it be readily available.
+These lists will be updated from ReliaQuest’s threat intelligence unit who will be tracking the malware outbreak as it unfolds, in addition to reversing the sample, should it be readily available.
 Deployment of emergency content is at the sole discretion of ReliaQuest; however, the following general guidelines apply:

-- Discretionary ad-hoc Content is defined as rules, reports, or dashboards that are unique to a customer’s environment, usually based on a custom application with a customized log source.
-Customers should send discretionary ad-hoc Content requests to the Delivery Manager with a description of the desired ad-hoc Content artifact.
+- Discretionary ad-hoc Content is defined as rules, reports, or dashboards (up to 10 panels) that are unique to a customer’s environment, usually based on a custom application with a customized log source.
+Customers should send discretionary ad-hoc Content requests to the Customer Success Manager with a description of the desired ad-hoc Content artifact.
 Customers are eligible for up to eight (8) total releases of discretionary ad-hoc Content artifacts annually; however, ReliaQuest shall only be obligated to implement a maximum of six (6) discretionary ad-hoc Content requests in any single quarter.

-If a customer removes a SIEM Log Source out of scope:
+- If Customer removes a SIEM Log Source out of scope:

 - ReliaQuest no longer monitors or maintains applicable rules